One of many leak sources.

 The oil cooler on the V10 is relatively large, sitting at angle in the lowest part of the front bumper to optimize surface area, still leaving cold air for the radiator, and AC condenser.

-The leak will be prevalent on the passenger, that's where the fittings are.

-The 2 fittings have o-rings inserted here, and they tend to decay.
+The leak will be prevalent on the passenger side where the oil line fittings are.
+The 2 fittings have o-rings to seal the oil lines to the cooler.

 If you're lucky, that's the culprit - but it's only a matter of time before this section cracks.

 The old o-rings are on the right.
 I picked slightly larger replacement o-rings.
 One of them is on the left.

-The Performance argument.
+The performance argument.

-It's important to understand the technical purpose of these performance replacements: to sustain adequate engine oil temperatures and performance for a longer period of time than than OEM.
+Performance oil coolers aim to sustain adequate engine oil temperatures and performance for a longer period of time than than OEM.
 As such, performance oil coolers will not make your engine operate at lower engine oil temperatures per say.

-It will however give the capacity to manage the heat better: by slowing down the oil temperature increases under loads and accelerating the return to median engine oil temperatures during cool downs.
+Performance oil coolers increased the capacity to dissipate the heat by reducing the rate of temperature increases under loads and accelerating the return to median engine oil temperatures during cool downs.

+I have had no issues with the OEM oil cooler's capacity to sustain 250km high speed drives with standard bolt-on upgrades across the extreme temperature changes in Canada.
 With the upcoming S85-EVO high duration camshaft packages allowing more power, at higher RPM, I did want to preventively upgrade the cooler.

 The candidates.